smnorris/mit_onetool_data/dissdata/data/Utilities/README.md

 # econ_whse_energy_utilities_bc.csv

 ## Title
-Electrical utilities that serve British Columbia municipalities.
+Energy utilities that serve British Columbia communities.
-Utility name, url and sample average rate charges ($/kWh) at small, medium and large levels.

 ## Description
-A list of British Columbia electrical utilities and sample average rate charges ($/kWh) at small, medium and large levels.
+A list of British Columbia utilities and sample average rate charges.
+Utility name, url and sample average rate charges are provided.
+Intended use is for general community based economic reporting only, contact various providers for precise rate charges.

 ## Source
 List of utilities is from http://www.bcuc.com/Documents/MiscDocs/Regulated_Utilities.pdf.